Introduction to Fundamentals of HR Management strategy

 The situation now

 The role in HR management strategy and the fundamentals of the practice have gone a major shift ever since globalization became the buzzword.
-No wonder, many multinational companies today prefer to call their HR management personnel “people managers” or “people enablers” and the practice as “people management”.
+No wonder many multinational companies today prefer to call their HR management personnel “people managers” or “people enablers” and the practice as “people management”.
 The HR manager, in 21st-century organizations, is no longer seen as a professional described in the traditional management books.
 Most companies have separate departments dealing with payroll, staffing, retention, and other broad HR management strategy matters.
-The HR manager, instead, is responsible to manage staff expectations vis-à-vis company objectives.
-Reconciling both is the challenge that an HR manager has to take up, to ensure both employee fulfillment and attaining company objectives.
+The HR manager, instead, is responsible for managing staff expectations vis-à-vis company objectives.
+Reconciling both is the challenge that an HR manager has to take up to ensure both employee fulfillment and attaining company objectives.

 Globalization has also served to increase competition for both jobs and customers.
-It has led to several business demand higher performance from their employees and at the same time, holding the line on compensation.
-Other things that have changed the HR management nature in recent years include new operational theories like total quality management (TQM), fast-changing demographics, changes in health insurance and state and federal employee legislation.
+It has led to several businesses demand higher performance from their employees and, at the same time, holding the line on compensation.
+Other things that have changed the HR management nature in recent years include new operational theories like total quality management (TQM), fast-changing demographics, health insurance, and state and federal employment legislation changes.

 Changes in organizational structure have greatly influenced HR management strategy.
 Continuous erosion of manufacturing industries in the US and many other countries, coupled with the rise in the tertiary sector, has changed the workplace.
 There has also been a significant decline in union activities across many industries.
 These two trends are viewed as interrelated.
 Besides, organizational philosophies to have undergone a change.
 Several companies have scrapped their hierarchical organizational structures to favor flatter HR management strategy structures.
 An HR manager must note the shift in responsibility and the need to reassess appraisal systems, job descriptions, and other elements of HR management strategy.